 The children of heaven (Ouranos) and earth (Gaia) were the Titans.
 The mythological history of these humongous beings is long and complicated.
 But to sum things up neatly, the youngest of the Titans, Kronos, defeated his father, Ouranos, thereby taking away his power.

 He then parented the Olympian gods with his sister, Rhea, and swallowed them once they were born.
-But Rhea tricked Kronos into eating a stone instead of his son Zeus, who then grew up in secret, far away from his tyrannical father.
+But Rhea tricked Kronos into eating a stone instead of his son Zeus, who grew up secretly far away from his tyrannical father.

 When he reached adulthood, Zeus came back and defeated his father, who then threw up his other children.
 A battle raged for 10 years, but the Olympians won in the end.